 Both the Rockville City Police Department and the Montgomery County Police Department patrol the third largest city in Maryland, home to 61,209 residents.
 DUIs and DWIs are common in the area as the city forms part of the greater Washington, D.C. metro area.
 Our Maryland defense lawyers in Rockville have vast knowledge of the local court system as well as vehicle codes within the state.
 If you’ve been charged with a DUI in Rockville, a qualified legal representative can give you the defense you need to obtain a positive outcome in your case.

-Hyattsville is usually pretty crowded in terms of traffic because one of the main arteries for the District of Columbia, Rhode Island Avenue, runs right through the heart of it.
-Thousands of people use that road every day to get in and out of Washington for work, and it is also a great way to get to the restaurants and bars that D.C. has to offer.
-If you have been stopped for a DUI or if you have been formally charged with drunk driving, our attorneys in Hyattsville might be able to help.
+Hyattsville is usually fairly crowded in terms of traffic because one of the main arteries for the District of Columbia, Rhode Island Avenue, runs right through the heart of it.
+Thousands of people use that road every day to get in and out of Washington for work, and it is also a good way to access the restaurants, bars and other offerings of D.C. nightlife.
+If you have been stopped for a DUI or if you have been formally charged with drunk driving, contact our attorneys in Hyattsville to figure out how we can help.

 The Beltway runs right through Silver Spring, which means that it is home to one of the busiest sections of road in the nation.
 Drivers are constantly using this route for business, but they might also be coming home after having one too many drinks.
 If you have been charged with a DUI in Silver Spring, contact us for more information about our services.